typelevel/doobie/doc/src/main/tut/10-Custom-Mappings.md

 ### Composite by Invariant Map

-We get `Composite[A]` for free given `Atom[A]`, or for tuples and case classes whose fields have `Composite` instances.
+We get `Composite[A]` for free given `Atom[A]`, or for tuples, `HList`s, and case classes whose fields have `Composite` instances.
 This covers a lot of cases, but we still need a way to map other types.
 For example, what if we wanted to map a `java.awt.Point` across two columns?
 Because it's not a tuple or case class we can't do it for free, but we can get there via `xmap`.
 Here we map `Point` to a pair of `Int` columns.

 ```tut:silent
 implicit val Point2DComposite: Composite[Point] =